 Streamline your functional safety system certification

-Efficiently achieve ISO 26262 and IEC 61508 certification and more, using our products, available documentation and knowledgeable safety experts.
+Efficiently achieve ISO 26262 and IEC 61508 certification and more by using our products, available documentation and knowledgeable safety experts.

 Meet the rigorous requirements of functional safety standards, such as ISO 26262 and IEC 61508 with our analog and embedded processing products.
 While all of our products follow our certified quality-managed processes, we understand that safety critical functions require more rigor.
 This is why our functional safety-compliant products leverage our TÜV SÜD-certified functional safety hardware and software development processes.

-Let us help you achieve the highest ASIL and SIL levels your design requires.
-In addition to our functional safety-certified engineers, available documentation and resources such as functional safety FIT rate, FMEDA, safety certificates and software diagnostics libraries help you streamline the certification process.
+Let us help you achieve the highest Automotive Safety Integrity Level (ASIL) and Safety Integrity Level (SIL) your design requires.
+In addition to our functional safety-certified engineers, available documentation and resources such as functional safety Failures In Time (FIT) rate, Failure modes, effects, and diagnostic analysis (FMEDA), safety certificates and software diagnostics libraries help you streamline the certification process.

 The chart below lists the development process and documentation you will find in each of our functional safety product's technical documentation section.
 Trouble finding it?
 Ask your local sales contact.